You can see how this happens: when human beings experience close bonds and camaraderie at work, they often liken it to the bonds of family.

 • tolerance of abusive behaviors like incivility and sabotage

-And for everyone who feels important and central to the family group, there’s
+And for everyone who feels important and central to the family group, there’s always someone who feels displaced or excluded.

 This is because employees often use the family analogy as a way to express their experience of workplace culture and values, without realizing a great deal of that perception is based in personal assumptions about how a family should function.
 And frankly, the two templates—family and work—while separate and equal, are very different in purpose and operation.